tramci/adriatic-website/_posts/2025-06-23-bid-for-relevance.md

 author: "Andraž Tavčar"
 image: "/assets/images/messiah.jpg"
 hero_color: "#a07f39ff"
-image_caption: "Description of the image"
+image_caption: "Description of the image."
 image_credit: "Photo by John Doe"
 excerpt: "In Slovenia’s increasingly atomised political landscape, Vladimir Prebilič’s decision to launch a new party ahead of the 2026 parliamentary elections may appear a bold personal gamble."
 ---